Structural Diffing & Sync Engines › Structural Mismatch Detection

 return node

-Compute a deterministic structural hash of a normalized schema.
+"""Deterministic structural hash of a normalized schema tree."""

 try: